JordiCorbilla/ocular-disease-intelligent-recognition-deep-learning/README.md

 **What is our methodology?**

-The dataset is first studied and its decomposition is placed correctly into different pathologies.

-<p align="justify">The images are then thoroughly analyzed and algorithms are generated for processing, which each network is capable of accepting.
-Here we get the ground truth and the final set of images to use.</p>

-A data augmentation module is also added to offset the imbalance found in the data set.
+<p align="justify">Our methodology consists of several steps that enable us to accurately classify medical images into different pathologies.
+First, we carefully analyze the dataset to ensure that each pathology is correctly represented.
+Next, we develop algorithms for processing the images, which are then fed into deep learning networks capable of handling them.
+To address imbalances in the data, we include a data augmentation module that adds variability to the images.</p>

-<p align="justify">We generates data vectors that each model can consume and deep learning networks are trained through different experiments to provide image classification into 8 groups.
-The size of images and conversion blocks may vary in different applications.
-Convolutional layers try to extract relevant image features while reducing their dimensionality.
-The Sigmoid layer is responsible for the decision-making aspect of the network.</p>
+<p align="justify">Using these data vectors, we train multiple deep learning models through a series of experiments, each aimed at improving classification accuracy.
+We adjust the size of the images and conversion blocks to optimize performance, while convolutional layers extract relevant image features and reduce dimensionality.
+The final decision-making step is handled by a Sigmoid layer.</p>

-<p align="justify">Finally, the different results from the experiments are generated and compared.
-This is the flowchart we created and describes in detail the different parts that make up this work.</p>
+<p align="justify">In the end, we generate and compare results from each experiment to determine the best-performing model.
+To illustrate our methodology, we have created a flowchart that details each stage of the process.</p>

 ## Training Details